onlyHydra/ddroid/README.md

 DeskLamp - $89.99

-Now the console app will wait for the end-user to inpute the name of a product and the cantity he desires to buy.
+Now the console app will wait for the end-user to input the name of a product and the cantity he desires to buy.

 syntax : Product_name quantity , the syntax is Capslock sensitive example : Mouse 1 , it will work